sakaki-/novena-overlay/README.md

 The purpose of this overlay is to provide Gentoo ebuilds shadowing each of [xobs' Novena Debian packages](https://kosagi.com/w/index.php?title=Novena_packaging_overview#Available_packages).
 At the time of writing, all of the current Debian packages shipped in the standard Novena microSD card image have been ported (please see [here](#status) for further details).

 Installation instructions for this overlay may be found [below](#installation).
+> Alternatively, and for a faster start, see my [gentoo-on-novena](https://github.com/sakaki-/gentoo-on-novena) project; this contains two bootable Gentoo images for the Novena, which both have a populated Xfce desktop environment and have the necessary components from this overlay pre-installed.

 ## List of Provided Ebuilds